 Crohn’s / Colitis: How to Qualify for Social Security Disability

 Crohn’s disease and ulcerative colitis are both major categories of Inflammatory Bowel Diseases (IBD).
 Crohn’s disease is a chronic inflammatory condition of the gastrointestinal tract and may affect any part from the mouth to the anus.
 Ulcerative colitis is a chronic inflammatory condition limited to the colon, otherwise known as the large intestine.
-Crohn’s and Colitis cause similar symptoms including: urgent need to move bowels, abdominal cramps, constipation, and rectal bleeding.
+Crohn’s and Colitis cause similar symptoms including the urgent need to move bowels, abdominal cramps, constipation, and rectal bleeding.
 Other side effects may include fatigue, loss of appetite, and in severe cases, anemia due to blood loss.

 Click here to begin your application for disability benefits.